...

 TMJ Physio Melbourne: Alleviate Jaw Pain and Headaches

-Find relief from jaw pain, grinding and headaches with expert treatment for TMJ dysfunction.
+Find relief from jaw pain, grinding and headaches with expert TMJ physio in Melbourne CBD.

-If you’re experiencing jaw pain, clicking when yawning or eating, headaches, teeth grinding, tinnitus or neck pain, a visit to a TMJ physio is a good idea.
-These are all signs of TMJ or jaw dysfunction – a condition affecting up to 60-70% of the population that can result from injury, teeth or jaw malocclusion, disease or lifestyle (hello, slouchy).
+If you have a painful or clicking jaw, headaches, teeth grinding, tinnitus or neck pain, it’s time to come and see us at The Alignment Studio.
+These are all common symptoms of TMJ or jaw dysfunction – a condition affecting up to 60-70% of the population due to injury, dental malocclusion, disease or lifestyle – and we can help.

-At The Alignment Studio, our friendly team of physios can assist with comprehensive TMJ treatment in Melbourne CBD.
-Our highly experienced physios for TMJ pain and dysfunction, Maysam Al-Bermani and Nursah Katkak will diagnose your condition, treat your joints and affected muscles and prescribe exercises to reduce your TMJ pain and get things moving smoothly again.
+Highly experienced in tackling TMJ dysfunction, our TMJ physios will diagnose your condition, treat your joints and affected muscles and prescribe exercises to reduce your TMJ pain and get things moving smoothly again.

 TMJ is short for temporomandibular joint or, in simpler terms, jaw joint.
-Our two TMJs allow the jaw to be suspended under the skull and assist with eating and speaking.
-They occur where the hollow in the under-surface of the side skull bone meets a rounded prominence at the top of the jaw bone (mandible).
+Our two TMJs allow the jaw to be suspended under the skull and help with eating and speaking.
+They occur where the hollow in the undersurface of the side skull bone meets a rounded prominence at the top of the jawbone (mandible).

-Temporomandibular joint disorder or dysfunction (TMD) arises when, for reasons such as arthritis, trauma or stress, the jaw joint is unable to perform as normal and jaw pain can arise.
+Temporomandibular joint disorder or dysfunction (TMD) occurs when the jaw joint is unable to perform as required due to arthritis, trauma or stress.

-TMJ disorders can stem from several contributing factors:
+TMJ problems can stem from several contributing factors:

-A TMJ physio is invaluable if you’re experiencing jaw pain or other symptoms.
-Skilled in the assessment and treatment of TMD, TMJ physiotherapists use various interventions to address the causes of TMJ issues and alleviate associated symptoms.
+Skilled in assessment and treatment, TMJ physiotherapists take a holistic approach to address the causes of TMJ issues and alleviate associated symptoms.

-TMJ physiotherapists conduct thorough assessments of jaw function, posture, muscle strength and range of motion.
-They provide education about TMJ anatomy and self-management strategies such as postural corrections, stress reduction techniques, jaw exercises, and lifestyle modifications.
+TMJ physios assess jaw function, posture, muscle strength and range of motion.
+They educate on anatomy and self-management strategies, such as postural corrections, relaxation techniques and lifestyle modifications.

-Your TMJ physio will use manual therapy techniques including soft tissue massage, joint mobilisations, and stretching exercises to alleviate pain, improve range of motion, and enhance overall jaw function.
+Your TMJ physio will use manual therapy techniques including soft tissue massage, joint mobilisations and stretching exercises to alleviate pain, improve range of motion and enhance jaw function.

 They will also prescribe exercises and rehabilitation programs to strengthen weak muscles, improve flexibility, correct muscle imbalances and optimise jaw movement patterns.